Inforensics/osint-user-discovery/tweet-cache-search/tweet-cache-search-man.md

 # COPYRIGHT

-This is free software: you are free to change and redistribute it under the terms of MIT [[LICENSE]].
+This is free software: you are free to change and redistribute it under the terms of MIT [LICENSE](LICENSE).